Harbour Line platform extension: Be prepared for CR's longest ever mega block of 72 hours

-While certain services to CST will be closed between Feb 12 and 14, CR officials said it would be wise to avoid travel as there is expected to be hundreds of cancellations
+While certain services to CST will be closed between Feb 12 and 14, Central Railway officials said it would be wise to avoid travel as there is expected to be hundreds of cancellations

 February 14 may be Valentine’s Day, but Mumbaikars are unlikely to feel any love for Central Railway, which will carry out the mother of all mega blocks, shutting down several services for a whopping 72 hours between February 12 and 14.
 Never before has such a massive block of services taken place, and this has been necessitated by long pending work at Chhatrapati Shivaji Terminus (CST).